marco-de-pietri/FLUNED-repository/README.md

 The first one is FLUNED, a tool that allow the mesh-based activation calculation at the component level.

-The second one is FLUNED-SL, a tool that allows performing its calculation at the system level in networks piping systems.
+The second one is FLUNED-SL, a tool for activation calculations at the system level for pipe networks.

 More detail on the usage, installation and testing is provided below.